Student-athletes celebrate end of the 2012-13 academic year with awards ceremony and dinner.

 Tanner has a bachelor of science degree in recreational administration from NC State (1980) and a master's of public affairs, public administration (1983).

 Born Donald Ray Tanner, Jr., March 25, 1958, in Smithfield, N.C., Tanner grew up in Benson, N.C.
 He is married to the former Karen Donald, a native of Charleston, S.C.
 A University of South Carolina graduate, she was formerly head women's athletic trainer at NC State.
-During the summer of 1997 she served as trainer for Charlotte in the Women's National Basketball Association (WNBA).
+During the summer of 1997 she served as trainer for the Charlotte Sting in the Women's National Basketball Association (WNBA).
 She is the former director of athletics and director of sports medicine at Columbia College.

 They have two daughters, Bridgette Grace ("Gracie") and Margaret Pearl ("Maggie") and one son, Joseph Luke ("Luke").